Getting Back To Basics: Learning Life Skills

-In the past all the basic life skills needed to run a house, manage a family and live in a clean place, wearing clean clothes and eating home-cooked meals were passed from the elderly women in the family to the younger ones.
+In the past all the necessary life skills needed to run a house, manage a family and live in a clean place, wearing clean clothes and eating home-cooked meals were passed from the older women in the family to the younger ones.

 That all changed when women started to enter the workforce and demanded to be treated as equals.
 The result was a vacuum.

 I think women have the right to have careers and pursue their professional goals.
 I’m not saying we should stay home and dedicate our (marvelous!) brains solely to raising our children or caring for our homes.
 I’d become depressed if I did that!
 There’s no denying that equality created a major positive social shift.

 Now, I have no nostalgic ideas of the “Leave It to Beaver,” America where the men go out and develop themselves intellectually and professionally while we tend for the daily doings of the home.